Skip to main content

 API Setup

-Yozakura requires you to bring your own AI LLM model/subscription (and optionally image generation model).
+Yozakura requires you to bring your own AI LLM model/subscription (and optionally an image generation model).

 You can run these models on your own machine if it's powerful enough, or use a cloud provider.
 Both approaches will be covered in this document, with suggested software and providers.